 Jock itch is annoying, but it usually is not serious.
 If you have had jock itch in the past, you may recognize the symptoms.
 Your doctor can tell if you have jock itch after asking questions about your symptoms and past health and by looking at your rash.
 Your doctor may scrape a little of the rash on a glass slide so that he or she can look at it under a microscope.

-Most ringworm infections of the skin, such as jock itch, can be treated at home with antifungal creams and powders you can buy without a prescription.
+Most ringworm infections of the skin, such as jock itch, can be treated at home with antifungal creams you can buy without a prescription.
 But have your doctor look at any infection that does not go away, is severe, or comes back.
 To treat jock itch, follow these steps:

 You can help prevent jock itch by keeping your groin, inner thighs, and buttocks clean and dry.
 Dry off well after you exercise and shower.
 Try these other steps to prevent jock itch:

 Current as of: